 \shorttitle{}

 \textbf{Abstract}\\ Crowdsourced street-view imagery from social media provides valuable real-time visual evidence of urban flooding and other crisis events, yet it often lacks reliable geographic metadata for emergency response.
 Existing image geo-localization approaches, also known as Visual Place Recognition (VPR) models, exhibit substantial performance degradation when applied to such imagery due to visual distortions and domain shifts inherent in cross-source scenarios.
 This paper presents VPR-AttLLM, a model-agnostic framework that integrates the semantic reasoning and geospatial knowledge of Large Language Models (LLMs) into established VPR pipelines through attention-guided descriptor enhancement.
 By leveraging LLMs to identify location-informative regions within the city context and suppress transient visual noise, VPR-AttLLM improves retrieval performance without requiring model retraining or additional data.
-Comprehensive evaluations are conducted on extended benchmarks including SF-XL enriched with real social-media flood images, synthetic flooding scenarios over established query sets and Mapillary photos, and a new HK-URBAN dataset capturing morphologically distinct cityscapes.
+To evaluate the framework, we conduct comprehensive testing across two morphologically distinct urban environments: San Francisco and Hong Kong.
+The evaluation utilizes established query sets, synthetic flooding scenarios, and real social media flood images integrated into the San Francisco benchmark, alongside a newly curated Hong Kong dataset.
 Integrating VPR-AttLLM with three state-of-the-art VPR models—CosPlace, EigenPlaces, and SALAD—consistently improves recall performance, yielding relative gains typically between 1–3\% and reaching up to 8\% on the most challenging real flood imagery.
-Beyond measurable gains in retrieval accuracy, this study establishes a generalizable paradigm for LLM-guided multimodal fusion in visual retrieval systems.
+Beyond measurable gains in retrieval accuracy, this study demonstrates a robust pipeline for LLM-guided multimodal fusion in visual retrieval systems.
 By embedding principles from urban perception theory into attention mechanisms, VPR-AttLLM bridges human-like spatial reasoning with modern VPR architectures.
-Its plug-and-play design, strong cross-source robustness, and interpretability highlight its potential for scalable urban monitoring and rapid geo-localization of crowdsourced crisis imagery.
+Its plug-and-play design, strong cross-source robustness, and interpretability highlight its potential for scalable urban monitoring and rapid geo-localization of crowdsourced crisis imagery in heavily urbanized environments.

 \textbf{Keywords}\\ Visual Place Recognition, Geolocalization, Street-View Imagery, Large language Model, GeoAI, Multimodal Fusion